Troubleshooting

 Solution: Click the "Setup" tab.
 Ensure that the dragdown menu is set correctly: DFM FW-82 = Filter.
 Hit the "Filter" button and a dialog box will open.
 DON'T CHANGE any of the filter position assignments (eg, 1=U, 2=B, etc).
 Do ensure that the dragdown in "COM Port" is set to "COM1" -- change it if necessary.
 Exit the window and hit "Restart" on the Setup window.
 If the error dialog box reappears, contact Dr. Layden for help.

 3) No stars appear near the center of the image, but there are stars around the edges/corners.
+If you are taking dome or sky flats, there is a dark blurry, vertical "bar" down the center of the image (like this).

-Problem: The eyepiece is probably still centered in the light path (is there a dark, blurry, vertical "bar" down the image?).
+Problem: The eyepiece is probably still centered in the light path (tick at 7.5 on the scale).

 Solution: Slide the eyepiece assembly to the extreme right and tighten the thumbscrew to secure it.
+Turn off the reticle light too!

 5) All stars appear like huge, out of focus doughnuts.